-When trying to figure out what gear you need for trail running, it's important to consider weight, breathability, and protection.
+When trying to figure out what gear you need for trail running, it's important to consider comfort, protection, convenience, pack size / weight and breathability.
 As a high-output activity, finding this balance is important, and the emphasis will vary according to the conditions you run in, the terrain, and personal comfort.
 Naturally, winter trail running kit is geared towards weather protection, while your summer trail running wardrobe’s focus will be on wicking sweat to avoid overheating.

-This buying guide highlights a few key aspects that are worth looking out for in order to get the best clothing for your trail ambitions.
+This buying guide highlights a few key aspects worth looking out for to get the best clothing for your trail ambitions.

-In order to keep the weight to a minimum, hems and cuffs tend to be elasticated, this negates the need for adjustment features and excess weight.
-Some running jackets feature a low-profile hood to offer extra protection for your head on particularly blustery, rainy days.
+To keep the weight to a minimum, hems and cuffs tend to be elasticated, this negates the need for adjustment features and excess weight.
+All mountain running jackets feature a low-profile hood to offer extra protection for your head on particularly blustery, rainy days.
 Like the hem and cuffs, a hood is likely to have an elasticated trim to ensure a perfect fit without the need for adjusting.
-Many jackets feature a pocket that doubles as a built-in stuff sack in order to negate the need for a separate one that will add extra weight.
+A waterproof jacket with a hood and taped seams is usually the first item on any race kit list.
+This highlights its importance of protecting you in the mountains should conditions deteriorate.

-A quality trail running top will have a close, performance fit and soft fabric that wicks away excess moisture and dries quickly, it will likely be made from fine merino wool or polyester.
+A quality trail running top will have a close, performance fit and soft fabric that wicks away excess moisture and dries quickly, it will likely be made from polyester.
 Minimal, low profile, flatlock seams are comfortable next to the skin and reduce the chance of any chafing.
-They should also be slightly offset from high wear areas such as the shoulders or hips.
+They should also be slightly offset from high wear areas such as the shoulders.

-In winter conditions, it’s worth thinking about long sleeves, a high neck and merino fabrics for excellent temperature regulation, while summer conditions bring about the opportunity for vests or t-shirts (for better coverage) made with synthetic fibres that are merely there to wick away excess moisture.
+In cooler conditions, it’s worth thinking about long sleeves, a high neck and thicker fabrics, while summer conditions bring about the opportunity for vests or t-shirts (for better coverage) made with synthetic fibres that are merely there to wick away excess moisture and offer sun protection.

 When choosing trail running bottoms there is always plenty of options.
 You’ll likely try out a few different types before you figure out what you are most comfortable with.
-Super lightweight shorts are great for warm conditions but offer no support and minimal coverage unless worn with a pair of liner shorts.
+Super lightweight shorts with internal pant, are great for warm conditions but offer less support and less coverage.
 On the other end of the spectrum, running tights with full leg coverage offer a degree of support making them perfect for cooler, wintry conditions.
-For all those in-between days you might opt for ¾ length tights or twin-skin style shorts.
+For all those in-between days you might opt for ¾ length tights or short tights.

 If you opt for tights it's completely a personal choice if you want to wear underwear.
-If you do, just make sure your underwear choice is compatible - you can get the most technical bottoms ever but if you continue to wear everyday cotton as a next-to-skin-layer, you’ll likely suffer from considerable discomfort.
+If you do, just make sure your choice is compatible - you can get the most technical bottoms ever but if you continue to wear cotton as a next-to-skin layer, you’ll definitely suffer from considerable discomfort at some point

 It’s also worth bearing in mind pocket space and whether you need it.
 If you always run with a pack of some sort, then you likely won’t have any use for a pocket.
-If you prefer to run without one for shorter distances, any pockets on the waist only really work for keys or gels.
+If you like to run without one for shorter distances, any pockets on the waist only really work for keys or gels.
 If you want to take your phone, a waist belt will be a better choice.

-Your feet go through considerable trauma when trail running and should be cared for diligently, so trail running socks are more important than you might think.
+Your feet go through considerable trauma when trail/fell/hill running and should be cared for diligently, so running socks are more important than you might think.
 The right pair will keep your feet feeling good with every stride, the wrong pair can leave you pulling out mid-race.
 Running socks with a merino wool blend, are excellent at regulating temperature, while synthetic socks are particularly great at wicking away excess moisture.
-Cushioning through key areas will help to reduce impact in the forefoot and heel.
+Cushioning through key areas will help to reduce the impact on the forefoot and heel.

-Wearing a visor or ventilated cap while running in the sun is a great way to keep the rays off your face without retaining too much heat on your head.
+Wearing a visor or ventilated cap while running in the sun is a great way to keep the rays off your head and face.
 It will also stop any excess sweat from your head running into your eyes causing aggravation.
-In wintry conditions, a close-fitting beanie will offer more insulation and these can be found in luminous colours to keep you more visible to others in low light conditions.
+In wintry conditions, a close-fitting fleece beanie will offer more insulation and breathability.